For Immediate Release January 31, 2013 Download PDF

 Since 2008, ministry inspectors have conducted more than 345,000 field visits, 47 inspection blitzes and issued more than 560,000 compliance orders in Ontario workplaces.

 Construction activity is expected to remain healthy in Ontario through 2013, according to a market intelligence report released recently by BTY Group.
 Although the residential sector is expected to cool somewhat, major ongoing transportation and social infrastructure projects, along with new commercial and retail investment, are expected to help sustain healthy construction levels.
-“Major new […]
+“Major new commitments to transportation and healthcare projects will help sustain healthy levels of activity as residential building cools in the GTA,” says Stephanie Bax, an associate at BTY Group.
+“Led by a spate of new office […]

 Construction activity is expected to remain healthy in Ontario through 2013, according to a market intelligence report released recently by BTY Group.